imapp-pl/gas-cost-estimator/docs/report_impact.md

 The outcome BAD indicates that the transaction must be verified against EIP-7904 changes.
 The outcome UNKNOWN seems to be an improvement, but in some cases may need verification.

+There are cases that a transaction almost always results with SUCCESS.
+For instance, so called gasless transaction performs an actually wrapped transaction internally and the status of internal call is just recorded in a log instead of being propagated.
+For that reason our heuristic is extended to validate subcalls also.
+So the whole tree of subcalls is actually compared.